FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_bp_intro.md

 ## Logging, audit, and alerts rules

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports configurations for logging, audit, and alerting.
+{{< SecureTransport/componentshortname  >}} supports configurations for logging, audit, and alerting.

-1.  <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> has its own mechanisms for logging, auditing, and alerting.
+1.  {{< SecureTransport/componentshortname >}} has its own mechanisms for logging, auditing, and alerting.
 They are represented by the following features:
-    -   Audit Log (**Operations > Audit Log**) - Provides the administrator with information about the configuration changes in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+    -   Audit Log (**Operations > Audit Log**) - Provides the administrator with information about the configuration changes in {{< SecureTransport/componentshortname >}}.
 The administrator is able to get information about the entities that changed the database, as well as information about the exact time the changes happened.
-    -   Server Log (**Operations > Server Log**) - Provides log messages from the following <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> components: the Transaction Manager (TM) and the processes that implement the FTP, HTTP, SSH (SCP and SFTP), AS2 , PeSIT, and SOCKS5 protocols, the Administration Tool interface (ADMIN), and auditing.
+    -   Server Log (**Operations > Server Log**) - Provides log messages from the following {{< SecureTransport/componentshortname >}} components: the Transaction Manager (TM) and the processes that implement the FTP, HTTP, SSH (SCP and SFTP), AS2 , PeSIT, and SOCKS5 protocols, the Administration Tool interface (ADMIN), and auditing.
     -   File Tracking (**Operations > File Tracking**) - Provides log of the statuses and attributes for each transfer.
-    -   Email notifications (Refer to <span class="redirect_st_ag" cshid="admin" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*</span> for additional information.)
+    -   Email notifications (Refer to for additional information.)
-2.  <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> integrated with <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Sentinel - Once <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is configured to send file transfer and processing events to Sentinel, data is collected and displayed on a dashboard.
+2.  {{< SecureTransport/componentshortname >}} integrated with {{< SecureTransport/companyname >}} Sentinel - Once {{< SecureTransport/componentshortname >}} is configured to send file transfer and processing events to Sentinel, data is collected and displayed on a dashboard.

 <span id="Sensitiv"></span>